 Depending on manufacturer recommendations, you should clean your cartridge filters when either of these situations arise:

 The filter pressure gauge reading goes up 8-10 PSI above the clean starting pressure.

 It has been 3-6 months since the last time you cleaned your filter cartridges.

 Now on to the main attraction.
 Here are the steps for cleaning your cartridge filter, as well as the tools and supplies needed:

-A cartridge filter is relatively easy to clean.
+Cleaning a cartridge pool filter is relatively easy.
 The process consists of pulling out the cartridges, cleaning them, and putting them back in.
 But there are a few steps to follow to make sure it’s done right.
 Ready?
 Ready.

 - Garden hose

 - Spray nozzle

 - Large bucket (if needed)

 - Replacement filter tank O-ring (if needed)